 Your nonprofit is a registered 501(c)(3) non-profit for at least 12 months with an impact area in Education, Health, and/or Financial Stability.

-You serve Escambia and Santa Rosa counties in Florida.
+You serve Escambia and/or Santa Rosa counties in Florida.

 You can show financial trustworthiness by providing financials, 990, and information on different process.